 Storm Ciara: Planes struggle to land

-Planes at Zurich airport struggled to take off and land as the force of Storm Ciara continued to be felt across north-west Europe.
+Plane at Zurich airport struggled to take off and land as Storm Ciara continued to be felt across north-west Europe.

 -